Hemanthneu/Hemanthneu/README.md

 ## Hi there, I'm Hemanth Ramesh 👋

-## Full-Stack Data Scientist | ML Engineer | Software Developer
+## Full-Stack Data Scientist | Software Developer | Analytics Engineer

 ![photo-1616763355548-1b606f439f86](https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif)

-## Data Science Expertise
+## Data Science in Financial Risk & Compliance
-As a seasoned data scientist, my expertise spans machine learning, AI, and advanced analytics, with a proven track record of developing models that grow business growth.
-I've successfully implemented machine learning solutions across various industries, including finance, technology and manufacturing.
+With hands-on experience in credit risk modeling, fraud detection, and AML analytics, I specialize in using machine learning and AI to solve high-impact problems in financial services.
+My work spans default prediction, transaction monitoring, and behavioral risk segmentation.

-## Software Engineering & MLOps
+## ML Engineering & MLOps for Regulated Pipelines
-With experience in software engineering, I excel at building scalable data pipelines and ML systems.
-I'm well-versed in CI/CD practices, having implemented end-to-end MLOps workflows using tools like Docker, Kubernetes, and Jenkins.
-My proficiency in handling pull requests, code reviews, and maintaining high-quality codebases ensures smooth collaboration in fast-paced development environments.
-I've optimized cloud infrastructures on AWS and Azure, significantly reducing deployment times and operational costs.
+Experienced in building production-ready ML pipelines that meet the audit and traceability standards expected in finance.
+I've deployed end-to-end workflows using tools like Airflow, Docker, and Jenkins, ensuring model transparency, version control, and real-time performance tracking.
+On the cloud side, I've optimized workflows across AWS and Azure, reducing latency and enabling scalable, cost-efficient deployment of fraud and credit models.

-## Tech Stack & Collaboration
+## Bridging Analytics & Stakeholders
-Leveraging my full-stack capabilities, I've developed and deployed production-grade applications, integrating front-end visualizations with backend ML models.
-I love working in collaborative environments, effectively bridging the gap between technical and non-technical teams to deliver high-impact solutions.

-📈What I'm Passionate About

-I'm excited about the potential of AI, machine learning, and deep learning to transform industries and drive business value.
-My interests include:
-Large Language Modeling, Recommendation Systems, GPU Optimization, Knowledge Graphs, Transfer Learning, Representation Learning, Multi-modal Machine Learning, Reinforcement Learning, MLOps, NLP.
+Having worked closely with risk, compliance, and internal audit teams, I focus on turning complex models into clear, actionable insights.
+From developing dashboards that track suspicious activity to delivering explainable AI outputs to auditors and executives, my work sits at the intersection of technical depth and business value.

+📈Areas of Passion in Finance + AI

+I'm deeply interested in how advanced techniques like LLMs, NLP, and Graph ML can transform financial crime detection and risk intelligence.
+Some of my focus areas include:

+- Anomaly Detection & AML Pattern Recognition
+- NLP for Transaction Monitoring & SAR Narrative Generation
+- LLMs for Automating Risk Summaries and Audit Notes
+- Graph-Based Modeling for Entity Resolution & Relationship Risk
+- Credit Risk Scoring using Explainable AI (XAI)
+- AutoML & MLOps for Model Governance in Finance

 🤝Get in Touch